plewis/plewis.github.io/phylogenetics/revbayes.md

 ## Goals

 This lab exercise will introduce you [RevBayes](https://revbayes.github.io), the successor to MrBayes.
-We will be using RevBayes v1.0.13 on the cluster in this lab.
+We will be using RevBayes v1.1.1 on the cluster in this lab.

 This lab will parallel the [MrBayes lab](/mrbayes/) you explored just before Spring Break.
 You will find that, compared to MrBayes, RevBayes is quite different in terms of setting up analyses.
 You will need to specify every detail explicitly in your RevBayes script, including the model, the moves (i.e. algorithms used to choose new parameter values), and the monitors (output saved to the screen or file).
 This level of detail is, albeit, a bit tedious, but the flexibility that it provides is one of RevBayes strengths.
-RevBayes is not limited to canned analyses; it is possible for you do to analyses using RevBayes that no one has done before!
+RevBayes is not limited to canned analyses; it is possible for you do to analyses in RevBayes using models that no one has used before!

 ## Getting started

 Login to your account on the Health Center (Xanadu) cluster, then issue

-    srun --qos=mcbstudent --partition=mcbstudent --pty bash
+    srun --qos=mcbstudent --partition=mcbstudent --mem=5G --pty bash

 to start a session on a node that is not currently running jobs.

+**Important** The <tt>--mem=5G</tt> part is important for this lab, as RevBayes uses more than the default amount (128 MB) of memory sometimes.

 {% comment %}
 Once you see the prompt, type